-Good progress has been made towards the recommendations in the evaluation over the last three years and the Board, and its committees, maintain strategic oversight of the organisation's evaluation and learning.
+The Board, and its committees, maintain strategic oversight of the organisation's evaluation and learning.

 3.0 Charitable objects

 Our charitable objects were last reviewed in 2018.
 They are:

 - a) The promotion of community participation in healthy recreation, by providing and assisting in the provision of facilities for and opportunities to participate in sport and other physical activities for the benefit of, in particular, but not exclusively, the inhabitants of Gloucestershire. - b) To advance the education of the public in sport and physical activity.